2018 North Carolina QSO Party Contest Rules

 Digital - 3 points for each Digital QSO.
-All digital modes count as “Digital” (so you may not work the same station on 20m on PSK31 and RTTY and JT65, for example).
+All digital modes, except CW, count as “Digital” .

-It is permissible to work the same station on each mode (Phone, CW, Digital) on each band.
+It is permissible to work the same station on each mode (Phone, CW, Digital) on each band for award credit.

 A valid QSO logged for award credit consists of date, time, mode, call sign, and location as described in Exchange above.
-Only one County/State/Province/DX can be included in a QSO at a time.
+For In-State Mobile or Expedition participants: It is permissible to include more than County in a QSO where line sitting is applicable.

-100 bonus points for each county activated where at least one QSO was worked, applies to Mobile and Expedition classes only.
+For Mobiles and Expeditions only, 100 bonus points for each county activated where at least one QSO was worked.

 Multiply the total QSO points times the total multiplier value.
 Add bonus points to score (as applicable) after the multiplication.

-Cabrillo format is required for all electronic logs submitted via the website or e-mail.
+Cabrillo format is required for all electronic logs submitted via the website.
 The category items that should be verified in the header with the valid selections to ensure proper scoring are:

-All logs must be received by March 10, 2014 (Paper logs postmarked by this date).
+All logs must be received by March 12, 2018 (Paper logs postmarked by this date).
 Electronic submission via the website is encouraged.
-Electronic logs submitted via the website (preferred!) or e-mail with proper Cabrillo header do not require summary sheet, but we do ask for the EMAIL header field to be complete in case of questions.
+Electronic Cabrillo logs should be submitted via the website.

-Multiple mobile logs (if applicable) should be combined and submitted as one Cabrillo text (.LOG) file.
+Multiple mobile and club logs, if applicable, should be combined and submitted as one Cabrillo text (.LOG) file.

 Paper logs submitted via US Mail are required to include the completed NCQP Summary Sheet.
 Paper logs are still accepted, please be aware these must be processed manually by a committee member.

 Log Submission Methods